Jones Intercable: 1991–1997

-1998-99
+1998–1999

 A deal in May 1998 to purchase some stock gave Comcast "rights to acquire control of Jones Intercable's 1.4 million subscribers and prevents anyone else from getting them."
 The Comcast deal left Comcast with a 37 percent economic stake and a 47 percent voting stake.

 Around September 1999, Comcast announced that it had started to buy up the company's stock.
 Comcast purchased almost a million Class-A shares of Jones Intercable from Jones International along with almost 3,000 from Glenn Jones himself.
-This led to Comcast taking full control of Jones Intercable, with Comcast acquiring 100 percent of the company in a deal valued around $3 billion.
+This led to Comcast taking full control of Jones Intercable, with Comcast acquiring 100 percent of the company in a deal valued at around $3 billion.